Personal-Data-Acquisition/PDA_paperwork/PRD/product_requirements_document.md

 There are guides on the internet that instruct a user on how to build their own data acquisition device using Arduino or Raspberry Pi microcontrollers much more inexpensively than the other alternatives.
 However, this requires the user to have background knowledge in circuitry and programming, and requires a lot of time and effort to set up.

 ## Target Demographics(user persona)

+Terry is an amateur GoKart enthusiast who was brought into the hobby 8 months ago by friends and has become entrenched in the hobby since then.
+They are looking for a way to improve their performance but need more information about their current racing habits to do that.

 ## Requirements